goose20090/goose20090/README.md

 **`Creative Collaborator (Software Engineer/Artist)`**

 Hey!
-My name's Angus, I'm a software engineer with a background in arts and hopsitality
+My name's Angus, I'm a software engineer with a background in arts and hopsitality.

 I'm passionate about bringing people access to what they need with robust and appealing tech.
 I love building user-friendly applications and solving problems with code.